 Aqueous solutions of oppositely charged polymers, under certain conditions, can macrophase separate yielding a polymer rich phase known as a complex coacervate and a polymer poor phase often with vanishing polymer concentrations.
-We explore this phase separation in systems of block copolymers containing charged blocks and neutral, hydrophilic blocks using a combination of simulation and theory.
+We explore this phase separation in systems of copolymers containing charged blocks and neutral, hydrophilic blocks, as well as homopolymers using a combination of simulation and theory.
 This effort is a part of the Fundamentals of Macromolecular Self Assembly project.

 A selected list of publications is below.
 For a complete list see Google Scholar.

 "Incorporating polymer theory in machine learning for improved prediction and understanding," Polymer Physics Gordon Research Conference, South Hadley, MA, 2022